How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 Balance adjustment.
 The displayed exposure to the same ticker rises.
 The implementation differs by chain: on EVM chains, the token contract adjusts the balance directly; on Solana, the raw on-chain balance is constant and the increase appears through a display-layer multiplier.
 This is the xStocks pattern.

 Pricing or multiplier update.
 The token’s per-share representation grows, and depending on the chain the holder sees either a higher per-token price or a higher displayed balance.
 This is the Ondo pattern, where the same economic event surfaces differently on Ethereum versus on Solana / BNB Chain in Scaled-UI-aware wallets.
+Binance bStocks also fall into this multiplier family: per Binance’s support documentation, dividends and splits are processed through a Multiplier implemented via BEP-677 (Scaled UI Amount) on BNB Chain, so in Scaled-UI-aware wallets the holder sees an adjusted displayed balance rather than a separate distribution.

 Stablecoin distribution.
 A separate token arrives in the wallet — USD+ or another stablecoin in Dinari’s case — representing the dividend amount after the issuer’s distribution process and applicable fees.
 The dShare balance and price are unchanged by the dividend itself.